When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 \subsubsection{Forward Kinematic Model}

 As mentioned before, although WMRs are not single points in the plane, but rather systems that cover a certain area, their object representation consists of their horizontal position $\mathbf{p}$ and orientation $\phi$ (WMRs usually operate in 2D).
 The point $\mathbf{p}$ is a point on the WMR's frame whose exact location is selected to facilitate kinematic and dynamic analysis.
-For instance, in the TOMR of Fig. \ref{Figure2} the point $\mathbf{p}$ is chosen to be the geometrical center of the MR, but in the DDR, the point $\mathbf{p}$ is the center of the axis-line of the actuated wheels, rather than the geometrical center of the robot, see Fig. \ref{Figure1}.
+For instance, in the \ac{TOMR} of Fig. \ref{Figure2}, the point $\mathbf{p}$ is chosen to be the geometrical center of the MR, but in the \ac{DDR}, the point $\mathbf{p}$ is the center of the axis-line of the actuated wheels, rather than the geometrical center of the robot, see Fig. \ref{Figure1}.
 Other choices for $\mathbf{p}$ are also possible, but these would complicate the mathematical analysis of the motion models.

-The type of each wheel and their location within the WMR's frame determines the forward kinematic model.
-Each type of wheel imposes different constraints.
-For instance, a conventional wheel is allowed for rotational slippage around its contact point with the floor, but is not allowed for translational slippage.
+Each type of wheel and their location within the WMR's frame determines the forward kinematic model, and each type imposes different constraints.
+For instance, a conventional wheel is allowed rotational slippage around its contact point with the floor, but is not allowed translational slippage.
 The key hypotheses in the kinematic model derivation are the following: (i) the WMR's frame is solid and suffers no deformation; (ii) all the wheels are in contact with the floor at all times, which implies the consideration of a flat floor; (iii) each wheel is in contact with the floor only at a single point.
 For more details about the derivations of forward kinematic models, the interested reader can consult \cite{Rob1}.

-We begin with the unicycle, which is the simplest WMR.
-It has a single steerable actuated wheel whose orientation w.r.t. to the $\mathrm{x}$ axis is $\theta$ and its ground contact point is $[\mathrm{x},\,\mathrm{y}]$.
-The kinematic model of the unicycle is \cite{bookR1}: